Turning down the noise on your server’s logs with Fail2Ban

 Because?
 People are stupid, we’re stupid sometimes…

 If you’re like me, you probably SSH into a server occasionally and forget that it isn’t the local machine’s console when tabbing back to it after some time.
 This can really shoot you in the foot!
 Here are some ways to mitigate against accidental shutdowns which you can use on any server which is always-on.
-TLDR: Method #1 is probably the BEST.
+See the ed note below!
+I have a new recommendation since this was written.

 NOTE: The systemd mask method would interrupt safe shutdown from say, your UPS telling the machine the battery is about to die.
 This is bad, so don’t create that situation.
 Unsafe shutdowns can lead to data loss!